 States With an Estate Tax

-Twelve states and Washington D.C. impose their own estate tax, often with much lower exemptions than the federal level:
+Twelve states and Washington D.C. impose their own estate tax, often with much lower exemptions than the federal level.
+These state taxes are separate from and in addition to the federal estate tax, meaning a large estate in one of these states could face both bills:

 State Exemption Top Rate